MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 In this exercise, you will:

 + Task 1: Create CoreServicesVnet and ManufacturingVnet
-+ Task 2: Create CoreServicesTestVM
++ Task 2: Create CoreServicesVM
-+ Task 3: Create ManufacturingTestVM
++ Task 3: Create ManufacturingVM
 + Task 4: Connect to the Test VMs using RDP
 + Task 5: Test the connection between the VMs
 + Task 6: Create CoreServicesVnet Gateway